 The Hanbury Mission Award recognizes an alumnus from the College of Education and Human Services who embodies the passion for service Rev. Msgr.
 Kevin Hanbury '68, M.D.M.'75/Ed.S.
 '79/Ed.D.
 '85 had throughout his life.
 Msgr.
 Hanbury modeled a life committed to service with his drive to care, nurture, and empower those who were challenged or in need.

-Donnell Pierre is a two-time graduate of Seton Hall University and survivor of the Boland Hall Fire during his freshmen year.
+Donnell Pierre two-time graduate of Seton Hall University and survivor of the Boland Hall Fire during his freshmen year.
 After spending two years out of school due to financial aid reasons as an undergraduate, he later went on to graduate with a B.A. in Psychology in the Summer 2006.
 He currently serves as a Student Development Specialist in the Educational Opportunity Program and an adjunct professor in Communications at Seton Hall.
 As a professional, Donnell has worked with the Educational Opportunity Program for over a decade.
 He has passionately served New Jersey's Educational Opportunity Fund (EOF) community as a member of its professional executive board and as an adviser to its statewide student organization.
 Donnell is the founder of the EOF Circle of Advisors, a group that organizes around best practices all over the state of New Jersey.
 He is also the founder of Gold Standard, an innovative program focused on the retention, graduation, and cohesion of male students of color at at Seton Hall.
 Donnell has worked at every level of education from pre-k to higher education.

 5th Annual Spring Alumni Reception and Awards Ceremony